yazz/VisualJS/README.md

 - Connect to Postgres, Mysql, or REST APIs using pre built components
 - Can build Microservices
 - Each app has a built in SQLite database
-- Can run in Docker, Kubernetes, or OpenShift, OsX, Windows, Linux, Raspberry PI
+- Cross platform: Runs in Docker, Kubernetes, OpenShift, OsX, Windows, Linux, Raspberry PI
 - App source code saved as a single .vjs file
 - All aplications identified as an immutable SHA256 hash of the source code
 - Extra UI or server components can be build as plugins (as .vjs files).
 Currently a text editor and a Visual Basic style editor are included